Lastraeus/PP3-Youtube-Channel-Sorter/README.md

-Initially I investigated the official google API qutoas for searching with a given api key were quite strict. https://developers.google.com/youtube/v3/determine_quota_cost You are only allowed 100 searches a day which was possibly too strict for this projects needs during development.
+Initially I investigated the official google API qutoas for searching with a given api key were quite strict. https://developers.google.com/youtube/v3/determine_quota_cost You are only allowed 100 "searches" a day which was possibly too strict for this projects needs during development.
 I then found https://stackoverflow.com/questions/18953499/youtube-api-to-fetch-all-videos-on-a-channel

 and

 https://stackoverflow.com/questions/74348727/youtube-data-api-get-channel-by-handle

-which led me to piece together a plan of using the official api.
+which led me to piece together a plan of using the official api using the "lists" query, instead, of which you get 10,000 querys per api key, instead of 100.
 Possibly with a slower pytube version as a backup.

 I also investigated using this branch of pytube https://github.com/felipeucelli/pytube which had been updated to handle the newwer @youtube handles.
-So basic testing of this showed that it was working but quite slow.
+So basic testing of this showed that it was working but quite slow to parse all videos in a channel (it doesn't use a official api query), but it's channel url parsing into channel ID functionality was undeniable.

 Also looked at were